radshop/raspiblitz_openvpn/README.md

     3. And there are many others to choose from.
 Just make sure you are a getting a plain-vanilla Ubuntu 20.04 LTS server, nothing preconfigured.
 Otherwise these scripts might not work.
 4. This project creates the CA (certificate authority) key on the same server where we will be running our VPN.
 Normally this is not considered a good security practice.
 The reason it's okay in this case is that we are setting up this VPN to have only 1 client - Raspiblitz.
 So once we've generated that client certificate, we make an offline backup of the CA key and delete it from the server.
     1. If you want to create certificates for multiple clients to use your VPN, you should not use these scripts - set up a standalone CA server.
 Instructions for how to do that are outside the scope of this project.
-5. The most reliable way to connect from a home-based Raspberry Pi to the hostd VPNis with UDP port 1194 - that's the standard port.
+5. The most reliable way to connect from a home-based Raspberry Pi to the hosted VPN is with UDP port 1194 - that's the standard port.
     1. If you know what you are doing and want to change that configuration, it's not a big deal.
     2. It's exceedingly rare for home or business ISPs to block UDP port 1194 - if they did, no one would be able to work from home over a VPN on that port.
 If you are having trouble with connectivity, don't assume that's the cause unless you check with your ISP first.
 6. This is a "quick & dirty" way for me to get the scripts and procedure out to anyone who can benefit.
 I haven't tried to address all the ways this could be optimized.
 I have tested these scripts and this procedure multiple times, and it definitely works flawlessly for me on my VPS provider and my Raspiblitz on my home network.
 If it doesn't work for you, I have limited resources to help you, but I'll try.